 - 2013:

-- The Leones del Escogido would have won the 2013 Caribbean Series under the prior format; under the format put in place this year, they win a spot in the finals when they beat the Yaquis de Obregón, 11 - 6, with a seven-run 8th-inning rally., Oscar Villarreal takes the loss and Luis Ayala is on the hill for the final five runs.
+- The Leones del Escogido would have won the Caribbean Series under the prior format but under that put in place this year, they win a spot in the finals when they beat the Yaquis de Obregón, 11 - 6, with a seven-run 8th-inning rally.
+Oscar Villarreal takes the loss and Luis Ayala is on the hill for the final five runs.
 Leadoff hitter José Ramírez's three-run homer is the capping blow.
-Obregón wastes a tremendous performance in relief by 21-year-old David Reyes, who retires all 13 batters he faces, including 7 by strikeout.
+Obregón wastes a tremendous performance in relief by 22-year-old David Reyes, who retires all 13 batters he faces, including seven by strikeout.
 In the other game, Puerto Rico's Criollos de Caguas continue to rebound, winning their second straight after an 0-3 start, as Efrain Nieves and three relievers contain the Navegantes del Magallanes in a 4 - 1 win.
 All three teams other than Escogido are now tied at 2-3 and can still hope to claim the other spot in the finals.

 - For Escogido, Miguel Tejada hits another homer, pushing his all-time Caribbean Series record to 15; his two RBI place him in front of Tony Batista for most in Series history, 46 to 45.
 He is also the all-time tournament leader in doubles (18) and runs scored (54).